gehrkev/gehrkev/README.md

 #### Talk to me about:

 - weeb and humanities stuff (philosophy, history, psychology, languages);
-- crypto, , the internet, design, devops, free software;
+- crypto, the amazing place known as the internet and its impact on people, design, devops, free software;
 - metroidvanias & roguelike games;
 - coding in general, I guess
--

 <!--
 **gehrkev/gehrkev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.